Nursing process: Phases

 Evaluate (did the plan work?)
 Analyzing the outcomes of the plan of care in terms of patient goal achievement.

 Assessing phase

 The nurse completes a holistic nursing assessment of the needs of the individual/family/community, regardless of the reason for the encounter.
 The nurse collects subjective data and objective data using a nursing framework, such as Marjory Gordon's functional health patterns.

 Models for data collection

 Nursing assessments provide the starting point for determining nursing diagnoses.
-It is vital that a recognized nursing assessment framework is used in practice to identify the patient's* problems, risks and outcomes for enhancing health.
+A recognized nursing assessment framework is used in practice to identify the patient's* problems, risks and outcomes for enhancing health.
 The use of an evidence-based nursing framework such as Gordon's Functional Health Pattern Assessment should guide assessments that support nurses in determination of NANDA-I nursing diagnoses.
-For accurate determination of nursing diagnoses, a useful, evidence-based assessment framework is best practice.
+For determination of nursing diagnoses, an evidence-based assessment framework is best practice.